All Episodes

 And they can't, I find it interesting.

-They they can't discredit conservatives on conservatism, so they have to discredit us on character or comportment or behavior or what you know what one of these things that have nothing to do with what we really believe.
+So they have to discredit us on character or comportment or behavior or one of these things that have nothing to do with what we really believe.

 Because the whole truth of the matter is that none of these people ever tell me I'm wrong.